-Maximum Residential Floor space FSR
+Maximum Residential Floor Space

-The case presented in this request has regard to the objectives of the maximum FSR in the BLEP in this location and the objectives of the B4 zone.
+The case presented in this request has regard to the objectives of the maximum Residential FSR in BLEP 2012 in this location, and the objectives of the B4 zone.
 It also addresses case law concerning departures from development standards, whether non-compliance is reasonable and necessary in the circumstances of the case, the planning grounds to justify the contravention, and the public interest.

-Based on the request, the following assessment is made of the proposed departure from the development standard.
+Based on the request, the following assessment is made of the proposed departure from the development standard:

-- The increased intensity of the land use through the additional residential floor space close to public transport link and local services and facilities contained in Burwood Town centre is appropriate and will not lead to detrimental impact on the surrounding environment or neighbouring properties; - Adequate opportunities for solar access and natural ventilation are achieved as part of proposed development; - Provision of housing in a well serviced urban location; - The urban form proposed is consistent with the desired future character of the area; and - The development satisfies the objectives of the residential floor space ratio standard.
+- The increased intensity of the land use through the additional residential floor space close to public transport link and local services and facilities contained in Burwood Town Centre is appropriate, and will not lead to detrimental impact on the surrounding environment or neighbouring properties; - Adequate opportunities for solar access and natural ventilation are achieved as part of proposed development; - Provision of housing in a well serviced urban location; - The urban form proposed is consistent with the desired future character of the area; and - The development satisfies the objectives of the residential FSR standard.